CURRENT HONOURS PROJECTS IN PHYSIOLOGY

-Our research work focuses on the function of the visual system and in particular on the retina.
-The retina is a light sensitive tissue located at the back of the eye.
-It consists of an intricate network of neurons, which are critical in the first stage of visual processing and consequently visual perception.
-The output neurons of the retina are the ganglion cells.
-Specific neuronal circuits provide ganglion cells with excitatory and inhibitory inputs, whose relative magnitude and timing determine the spatial and temporal properties of the electrical signals sent to higher visual centres in the brain.
-The relative impact of excitation and inhibition on ganglion cells output, however, is not well
+Our research work focuses on the function of the retina.
+Specific neuronal circuits provide ganglion cells, the output neurons of the retina, with excitatory and inhibitory inputs whose relative magnitude and timing determine the spatial and temporal properties of the electrical signals sent to higher visual centres in the brain.
+The relative impact of excitation and inhibition on ganglion cells output, however, is not well understood.

-We are currently investigating the effect of cannabinoids, derivatives compounds of marijuana, on the physiological properties of different types of ganglion cells in the eye.
+We are currently investigating the effect of cannabinoids, derivative compounds of marijuana, on the physiological properties of different types of ganglion cells in the eye.

 information in the retina.
 In addition, we showed that the endocannabinoid system is active in normal conditions.
 This project will investigate how and where cannabinoids act on the retina by studying the effects of drugs that target different components of the cannabinoid system.